gorda/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 $ istioctl kube-inject --injectConfigMapName istio-sidecar-injector --meshConfigMapName istio -f ${ORIGINAL_SVC_MANIFEST} | kubectl apply -f -
 {{< /text >}}

-## Access services from different clusters
+## Access services from different clusters{#access-services-from-different-clusters}

 Kubernetes resolves DNS on a cluster basis.
 Because the DNS resolution is tied to the cluster, you must define the service object in every cluster where a